-Pursuant to the contract between the Centers for Medicare & Medicaid Services (CMS), the State of Rhode Island Contractor, acting by and through Department of Health & Human Services Contractor (RI EOHHS), and <Name of Health Plan>, hereafter referred to as the Contractor, governing the operations of the following health plan: <Name of Health Plan> [enter Contract number in final version], the Contractor hereby certifies that all qualified materials for the Demonstration is accurate, truthful and not misleading.
+Pursuant to the contract between the Centers for Medicare & Medicaid Services (CMS), the State of Rhode Island, acting by and through Department of Health & Human Services Contractor (RI EOHHS), and <Contractor>, hereafter referred to as the Contractor, governing the operations of the following health plan: <Contractor>, HXXXX, the Contractor hereby certifies that all qualified materials for the Demonstration is accurate, truthful and not misleading.
 Organizations using File & Use Certification agree to retract and revise any materials (without cost to the government) that are determined by CMS or RI EOHHS to be misleading or inaccurate or that do not follow established Medicare Marketing Guidelines, Regulations, and sub-regulatory guidance.
 In addition, organizations may be held accountable for any beneficiary financial loss as a result of mistakes in marketing materials or for misleading information that results in uninformed decision by a beneficiary to elect the plan.
 Compliance criteria include, without limitation, the requirements in 42 C.F.R. §.422.2260 - §.422.2276 and 42 C.F.R. § 422.111 for Contractors and the Medicare Marketing Guidelines.